kshetline/rpi-acu-rite-temperature/README.md

 ### addSensorDataListener

 This function is used to register a callback that receives the above temperature/humidity data.
 You must specify the input `pin` to which your [433 MHz RF receiver](https://www.amazon.com/gp/product/B00HEDRHG6/) is connected, and optionally specify a pin numbering system.
-The default is `PinSystem.VIRTUAL`, which is the default pin numbering system used by _WiringPi_.
+The default is `PinSystem.GPIO`.
 Optionally you may use:

-* `PinSystem.SYS`: _/sys/class/gpio_ interface pin numbers. (s)
-* `PinSystem.GPIO`: Broadcom GPIO pin numbers. (g)
 * `PinSystem.PHYS`: physical pin numbers on the P1 connector. (p)
+* `PinSystem.WIRING_PI`: WiringPi pin numbers (w)

 _For more information see: http://wiringpi.com/reference/setup/_